gideon-ogunbanjo/R.A.G.A/README.md

-# VortexAI
+# R.A.G.A
-VortexAI - A Random Art Generator
+R.A.G.A - Random Art Generative AI